Stock market today: Wall Street is mixed as stocks drift

 The big question for markets worldwide is whether economies will continue to be able to avoid falling into recession despite the weight of much higher interest rates meant to bring down inflation.

-The Federal Reserve has said it expects to raise rates one or two more times this year, while the European Central Bank and others have sounded even more aggressive.
+Federal Reserve Chair Jerome Powell reiterated Wednesday that stubborn inflation means interest rates will need to stay high.
+The Fed has said it expects to raise rates one or two more times this year, while the European Central Bank and others have sounded even more aggressive.

+But heads of Western central banks speaking at a conference in Portugal also said their economies have been more resilient than expected and they don’t foresee a contraction.

 For now, the U.S. economy has been holding up better than expected thanks in large part to a remarkably resilient job market.
 Strong reports on consumer confidence, sales of new homes and other areas of the economy on Tuesday helped lead to a 1.1% rally for the S&P 500.
 Earlier this month, the S&P 500 reached its highest level since April 2022.